somesuchnonsense/debrid-blackhole/docs/docs/configuration/general.md

 ```

 #### Allowed File Types
-You can restrict the types of files that DecyphArr will process by specifying allowed file extensions.
+You can restrict the types of files that Decypharr will process by specifying allowed file extensions.
 This is useful for filtering out unwanted file types.

 ```json
 "allowed_file_types": [